Generic selectors

 DISCUSSION

 This study aimed to explore the awareness, acceptance, and barriers to the adoption of telemedicine services among patients in Bangladesh.
 The survey revealed several key findings.
 Firstly, a considerable proportion of respondents, particularly those in the age group of 46–55 years, demonstrated awareness of telemedicine services.
 However, it is noteworthy that a significant percentage had never heard of telemedicine, indicating a need for increased awareness campaigns.
 Furthermore, those who were aware of telemedicine generally agreed with most of the questions regarding its acceptance and potential benefits.
 This indicates that while there is a lack of awareness, there is also a positive perception among those familiar with telemedicine, suggesting a potential for higher acceptance with increased education and exposure.
 Secondly, most respondents viewed telemedicine positively, perceiving it as a convenient alternative to traditional healthcare services, particularly for follow-up appointments and mental health issues.
 The mixed opinion reflected a majority neutrality (61.7%) on telemedicine’s effectiveness for mental health, with some viewing it as effective (25.8%) and others strongly believing in its efficacy (3.3%), suggesting that while there is some openness to telemedicine, further research and experience may be needed to build stronger consensus and confidence in its role in mental health care.
 Additionally, most respondents expressed satisfaction with the telemedicine services they used.
 However, there were notable concerns regarding the effectiveness of telemedicine in providing standard emergency medical consultations, indicating a need for more evidence and reassurance regarding its effectiveness in urgent situations.
 Thirdly, perceived barriers to telemedicine adoption include limited internet connectivity, trust and security concerns regarding telemedicine platforms, lack of awareness, regulatory issues, and cultural resistance.
 Among these factors, trust and security concerns were identified as the primary barriers to telemedicine adoption.
-Additionally, lack of awareness and internet competitivity was also a notable obstacle, while cultural resistance and regulatory issues were viewed as the least critical barrier.
+Additionally, lack of awareness and internet competitiveness was also a notable obstacle, while cultural resistance and regulatory issues were viewed as the least critical barrier.

 Our study reveals that a significant proportion of respondents, particularly those aged 46–55 years, have some awareness of telemedicine services.
 However, a notable percentage of participants were unfamiliar with telemedicine, highlighting a crucial need for enhanced awareness campaigns.
 This finding is consistent with prior research emphasizing that awareness is a critical factor influencing telemedicine adoption.12-17 For example, Bali (2018) found that low awareness levels were a significant barrier to telemedicine uptake in developing countries.18 Our study corroborates this view, demonstrating that while there is a positive perception among those who are aware, the broad gap in awareness necessitates targeted educational initiatives to improve overall understanding and acceptance.